Cyncrovee/Recoilless-Editor/README.md

 ```
 - Replace "file-path" with the path to the file to edit.
 Speech marks should only be needed if the file path contains one or more spaces

+## Features:
+- A status bar showing some basic information about the editor/file
+- Line numbers
+- Modifier key based keybinds (refer to the keybind-reference.md file)

 ## Misc Info
 This is a [Ratatui] app made based off the [Hello World template].